Canadian National Committee of the CIE

 CIE Midterm Meeting

 The midterm meeting of the CIE, 26 September to 2 October, 2021, will now be totally online.
 The meeting is being hosted by the CIE National Committe of Malaysia.
-The website is now open and the abstract submission system is available.
-The deadline for receipt of abstracts is April 6th, 2021.
-Pleae mark these dates and consider submitting an abstract.
+The website is now open.
+The deadline for early registration is 31 July, 2021.

 Online Tutorial on the Understanding and Application of CIE S 026:2018